artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 ## Usage

-There will be one Launch Rule for every Video Event (listed above).
-As such, the user of this extension needs to create a specific Launch rule for each event they want to track.
+There is one Platform Launch rule for every video event (listed above).
+As such, the user of this extension needs to create a specific Platform Launch rule for each event they want to track.
 In other words, if they don't want to track Video Pause, they wouldn't create a rule for it.

 Rules have three actions: